Choose your settings

 • Taxable portion of Robert's capital gains: $740,000 ($1,990,000 less $1,250,000).

-• Robert may also have to pay the alternative minimum tax, which could be payable over a maximum of 7 years
+• Robert may also have to pay the alternative minimum tax, which could be recovered over a maximum of 7 years

 If the tax authorities consider the proceeds of the sale to be a dividend: